Hypothesis Testing: Unveiling Statistical Truths

 • Example: \( H_0: \mu = 50 \), \( H_1: \mu \neq 50 \).

-2. Choose Significance Level (\( \alpha \))
+2. Set Significance Level (\( \alpha \))

-The significance level (\( \alpha \)) is the probability of rejecting \( H_0 \) when it’s true (Type I error), commonly set at 0.05, 0.01, or 0.10.
+\( \alpha \) is the probability of rejecting a true \( H_0 \) (Type I error), typically 0.05 or 0.01.

-• Impact: Smaller \( \alpha \) reduces false positives but increases Type II errors (\( \beta \)).
+• Trade-off: Lower \( \alpha \) reduces false positives but increases Type II errors (\( \beta \)).

-3. Calculate the Test Statistic
+3. Compute Test Statistic

 • Z-Test (known \( \sigma \)):